 a craftsman beyond boundaries) and "Restauratie

 vergt reflectie" (restoration requires reflection) Further, into

-2013-2015, American, Qatari, and Polish magazines published articles about the restoration or manufacture of new trunks at BelMal Malletier
+2013-2015, articles appeared in American, Qatari, and Polish magazines, about the restoration or manufacture of new trunks at BelMal Malletier

 usual restoration work, in 2013-2014 Jean-Pierre's creativity